FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/_index.md

 ## Start and stop commands

-The following table lists the commands according to Transfer CFT{{< TransferCFT/componentlongname  >}} version.
+The following table lists the commands according to {{< TransferCFT/axwayvariablesComponentLongName  >}} version.

 | Version 2.7.1 and higher  | Version 2.7.0 and lower  |